Halicarnassus: History

-Mycenaean presence in the area
+Late Bronze

+Mycenaean period

 Some large Mycenaean tombs have been found at Musgebi (or Muskebi, modern Ortakent), not far from Halicarnassus.
 According to Turkish archaeologist Yusuf Boysal, the Muskebi material, dating from the end of the fifteenth century BC to ca. 1200 BC, provides evidence of the presence, in this region, of a Mycenaean settlement.

 More than forty burial places dating back to that time have been discovered.
 A rich collection of artifacts found in these tombs is now housed in the Bodrum Castle.
 These finds cast some light on the problem of determining the territories of ancient Arzawa and Ahhiyawa.

-Early history
+Iron Age

-The founding of Halicarnassus is debated among various traditions; but they agree in the main point as to its being a Dorian colony, and the figures on its coins, such as the head of Medusa, Athena or Poseidon, or the trident, support the statement that the mother cities were Troezen and Argos.
+The founding of Halicarnassus is debated among various traditions; but they agree on the main point as to it being a Dorian colony, and the figures on its coins, such as the head of Medusa, Athena or Poseidon, or the trident, support the claim that the mother cities were Troezen and Argos.
 The inhabitants appear to have accepted Anthes, a son of Poseidon, as their legendary founder, as mentioned by Strabo, and were proud of the title of Antheadae.